DougAnsonAtARM/pelion-sagemaker-controller/README.md

 	api.pelion_last_cmd_result()

-	This call simply returns the last invocation result.
+	This call returns the last invocation/call results.
 In cases where predictions take a long time to complete, this call may be used in a polling situation to determine when the prediction operation has completed.